MELVERN

 Melvern Lake

 A US Army Corps of Engineers reservoir built in the 1970’s to provide flood control for the lower Marais des Cygnes river.
 It is located at the junction of highways US 75 & K-31, 4 miles west of Melvern.
-Know as the "Gateway to the Lakes", Melvern lake is situated in the Tallgrass Prairie region of Kansas and offers a variety of recreational activities.
+Know as the "Gateway to the Lakes," Melvern Lake is situated in the Tallgrass Prairie region of Kansas and offers a variety of recreational activities.
 Learn more.

 Rail Road Park and Overlook